 5) Designations: CPA

 6) Schools: Reach: Harvard, Stanford, Wharton.
 Target: Kellog, Booth, Columbia, Tuck.
 Others: Not sure - maybe Haas, Yale, Michigan (but worried I won't be able to achieve my goal [see below] if I attend these schools)

-7) Goal: Transition away from standard LBO into growth equity, with a particular focus on consumer businesses in emerging markets.
+7) Goal: Transition away from standard LBO into growth equity, with a particular focus on consumer businesses.